-The key assumptions involve factor mobility: Are people and capital free to move?
-It is easiest to start with the assumption of no mobility, since then we can treat each country as an isolated system, just like the one we have just worked out.
+The key assumptions involve factor mobility: Are people and capital mobility, no free to move?
+It is easiest to start with the assumption of since then we can treat each country as an isolated system, just like the one we have just worked out.
 In this case, the model predicts that countries with the same preferences and technology will converge to identical levels of income and asymptotic rates of growth.
-Since this prediction does not accord at all well with what we observe, if we want to fit the theory to observed cross-country variations, we will need to postulate appropriate variations in the parameters (p, a, A, f3) and (p, a) and (p,
+Since this prediction does not accord at all well with what we observe, if we want to fit the theory to observed cross-country variations, we will a, (p, need to postulate appropriate variations in the parameters and/or assume that countries differ according to JL) and f3 A, Or we can obtain additional A(O). their initial technology levels, theoretical flexibil ity by treating countries as differently situated relative to their steady-state paths.
+Let me review these possibilities briefly.

 Population growth, A, and income shares going to labor, 1 - {3, do of course differ across countries, but neither varies in such a way as to provide an account of income differentials.
-Countries with rapid population growth are not systematically poorer than countries with slow-growing populations, as the theory predicts, either crosssectionally today or historically.
-There are, cer tainly, interesting empirical connections between economic variables (narrowly defined) and birth and death rates, but I am fully persuaded by the work of Becker (1981) and others that these connections are best understood as arising from the way decisions to maintain life and to initiate it respond to economic conditions.
-Similarly, poor countries have lower labor shares than wealthy countries, indicating to me that elasticities of substitution in production are below unity (contrary to the Cobb-Douglas assumption I am using in these examples), but the prediction (9) that poorer countries should therefore grow more rapidly is not confirmed by experience.
+Countries with rapid population growth are not systematically poorer than countries with -slow-growingpopulations, as the theory predicts, either cross sectionally today or historically.
+There are, cer tainly, interesting empirical connections between economic variables (narrowly defined) and birth and death rates, but I am fully persuaded by the work of Becker (1981) and others that these connections are best understood as arising from the way decisions to maintain life and to to economic conditions.
+Similarly, poor countries respond initiate it have lower labor shares than wealthy countries, indicating to me that elasticities of substitution in production are below unity (contrary to the Cobb-Douglas assumption I am using in these examples), but the prediction (9) that poorer countries should therefore grow more are level effects) was p, conclusion that changes in the discount rate, startling at the time, and remains widely and very unfortunately neglected today.
+The influential idea that changes in the tax structure that make savings more attractive can have large, sustained effects on an economy's growth rate sounds so reasonable, and it may even be true, but it is a clear implication of the theory we have that it is not.